ivantsov/habr-comments-filter/README.md

 ==================
 Attention!
 ==========
-If your browser is Chrome then you need a chrome vesion of script, another version supports Opera and Firefox.
+Chrome edition is old version of script.
+New version was successfully tested on Firefox.